CondeNast/Responsive-Design-Best-Practices/README.md

 <div class="container"><div><a class="has-JS-attached" href="#"><button>Click me!</button></a></button></div></div>

 ```
 consider making it.
-See how minimalistic you can get.

 ```
 <button class="container has-JS-attached">Click me!</button>

 ```
+See how minimalistic you can get!

 Follow common markup practices!
 Create a container (or wrapper!) element, with header, main content and footer elements within.

 IDs usually describe a unique “section”, and classes make up different parts of that section.
-Navigation is a unique section.
+Navigation is an example of a unique section.
 The different steps of the subscribe pages each have unique IDs but share common classes.

 ```
 <div id="step1" class="steps unfolded">